skeldoy/noiseremoval/README.md

 ## Caveats:
 Note that this is just example code and needs a lot of adaptation for them to work on your datasets.
+All of them expects input in data/training and will output in their own directory under data.